• Skip to primary navigation

 • Place into a lightly greased Thermoserver (or bowl) and place into a warm spot for 30 minutes or until doubled in size).
 If using a bowl, make sure you cover it with a tea towel to keep the heat in.

-• Roll out to make a large 32cm dough circle (or 2 small pizzas).
+• Roll out to make 2 large pizzas (or 4 medium pizzas).

 • Place the dough onto the tray.